justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/overview-of-the-dxp-cloud-deployment-workflow.md

 to `lcp/liferay/deploy/common/` will result in the file being copied to `$LIFERAY_HOME/osgi/modules/` for any environment the build is deployed to.

-See [Adding Files to Deploy to the Liferay DXP Service](./03-adding-files-to-deploy-to-the-liferay-dxp-service.md) for more information on where to add other kinds of files for deployment.

 ## Build and Test

 The CI service will automatically execute builds for any of the following events: commits are merged into the DXP Cloud repository, pull requests with changes are sent to the repository, or `lcp deploy` is invoked using the Command Line Interface (CLI) to deploy to a DXP Cloud environment.
 The `CI` service in the `infra` environment can be modified to include additional pipeline steps, including testing.
 See the article on [Builds]() for more information.